Automated Deep Learning: Neural Architecture Search Is Not the End: Automated Problem Formulation

 This ability to interpret a general problem context and forge a pragmatic pathway to a DL solution is a challenge; it may ultimately be the final obstacle for pure AutoDL, given how difficult it is to artificially mimic human creativity.
 Unsurprisingly, there is no major literature on this topic currently, with the majority of existing work in both AutoML and AutoDL focusing more on model-construction aspects.
 For that same reason, it is difficult to speculate whether AutoDL would treat task auto-formulation differently from AutoML.
 Certainly, AutoDL opens up new types of learning tasks to map problems into, e.g., the development of convolutional long short-term memory (LSTM) networks for dynamic image recognition problems, but this is an issue of categorization rather than a fundamental contrast.

 Nonetheless, speculation aside, this space is not untouched.
 One example is the Libra system\footnote{See: \url{https://github.com/Palashio/libra}}, which aims to assist -- if not automate -- the act of declaring ML/DL tasks via natural language processing (NLP).
 It enables this by constructing a semantic context around datasets and other objects, making it possible to interpret requests such as ``please model the median number of households'' or ``predict the proximity to the ocean''.
-Likewise, the notion of problem-to-task translation links closely to scattered but growing research in the area of automated human-AI interfacing; interested readers are pointed to the section on user interactivity in the AutonoML review~\cite{kedziora2020autonoml}.
-For now, however, progress in this area remains too sparse to evaluate in terms of the criteria introduced in \Secref{sec:criteria-intro}.
+Likewise, the notion of problem-to-task translation links closely to scattered but growing research in the area of automated human-AI interfacing; interested readers are pointed to the section on user interactivity in the AutonoML review~\citep{kedziora2020autonoml}.
+For now, however, progress in this area remains lacking.

-\section{Automated Data Engineering}
+\chapter{Automated Data Engineering}

 In real-world applications, the path from a raw data source to a model input can be a long one.
 At the earliest extreme, raw data can be encoded in numerous ways, e.g., vector versus pixel graphics, and can possess context-based idiosyncrasies, e.g., asynchronous timestamps for datastreams.
 Given all the expert knowledge ingrained in these arbitrarily unique formats, data wrangling joins task formulation as a process that is intensely challenging to automate.
 Of course, eventually, truly autonomous learning agents will need to be capable of seeking out problem-relevant data, at least as well as a human trawling the internet.
 Perhaps these efforts will be aided by modern innovations around the ``extract, transform, load'' (ETL) paradigm, renowned in data engineering.
 However, to date, it is rare to find even AutoML-based research/technology that does not assume some level of convenient formatting for collated data.